thecodingmachine/graphqlite/docs/my_first_query.md

 }
 ```

 - The `MyController` class does not need to extend any base class.
-For GraphQL-Controllers, a controller can be any
+For GraphQLite, a controller can be any
   class.
 - The query method is annotated with a `@Query` annotation
 - The `MyController` class must be in the controllers namespace.
 You configured this namespace when you installed
-GraphQL-Controllers.
+GraphQLite.
 By default, in Symfony, the controllers namespace is `App\Controller`.

 <div class="alert alert-warning"><strong>Heads up!</strong> The <code>MyController</code> class must exist in the container of your
 application and the container identifier MUST be the fully qualified class name.<br/><br/>